 - Prescriptions and pharmaceutical records.
 Whether central to the claim or not, you will need to have an accurate list of your current medications.
 Ask your pharmacist for any records, and keep your prescriptions close at hand.

-Need to speak with an attorney right away?
+Need to speak with a medical malpractice attorney right away?
 Contact Spohrer Dodd at (904) 637-7721 today for a free consultation.